What does 'blood libel' mean?

 "Although its historical origins were in theologically based false accusations against the Jews and the Jewish people, its current usage is far broader," he said.
-"I myself have used it to describe false accusations against the state of Israel."'A dark time'
+"I myself have used it to describe false accusations against the state of Israel."

 One of the earliest European versions of the blood libel story occurred in 12th Century England.

 A dangerous, unfounded rumour that Jews had kidnapped a 12-year-old Christian boy, William of Norwich, and stabbed his head to simulate Jesus's crown of thorns was used to justify persecution of Jews.

 While the Norwich account does not contain the element of the draining of blood and its ritual use, some experts suggest it is a story of the same type and generally seen as the entry point into England for such accusations.

 Decades later, Pope Innocent IV launched an investigation into the claims, which eventually declared them false.

 The blood myths persisted however, and were at times used to incite pogroms, or anti-Jewish riots.

 In 1840, the disappearance of French Franciscan priest Father Thomas and his servant in Damascus, Syria, was blamed on the city's Jews.

 Authorities helped perpetuate allegations that the priest was used in a ritual sacrifice.
 At least 13 Jews were incarcerated and probably tortured over the disappearance; four died.